- Travel and Places»

 The farmers await eagerly the oxens' choices as they still have strong belief and faith in this ceremony.
 In fact, many Cambodians still consult traditional beliefs when deciding marriage and other important events.
 So, depending on what the oxens eat, the farmers decide their farm strategy.

-Cambodians strongly believe the ensuing predictions based on what the oxens eat.
+Cambodians strongly believe the ensuing predictions.
 We still have to hear one Cambodian denying this.

 Understand the Royal Ploughing Ceremony Better

 To understand the Royal Ploughing Ceremony, read on the History of Buddhism in Cambodia.
 Focus in particular on the rise of Theravada Buddhism starting from the reign of the great king of Angkor, Jayavarman VII (1181-c.
 1220) and much later after the collapse of the Angkor Empire.
 It will help you understand how this unique Cambodian Buddhism developed different from what is practiced in Thailand and Sri Lanka.